AsmeretA/Apple-website-clone-Bootstarp/README.md

-# Title
+# Project Title
 Apple Website Clone-Bootstrap
 # Description
 Replica of Apple website using HTML,CSS and Bootstrap which is responsive with different viewports.
 # Tools